 Real estate and trucking

 Real estate and trucking both require reporting below the company level.
 Owners need to know which property, vehicle, route, or operating unit is creating margin.
+Trucking is a good example of how thin those margins can be: the American Trucking Associations reports that trucks moved roughly 72.7 percent of the nation’s freight by weight in 2024, yet fuel and equipment costs mean carriers live or die on per-vehicle numbers rather than top-line revenue.

 For real estate, start with Bookkeeping for Real Estate Investors.
 For trucking, start with Accounting for Trucking Companies.